žž

 IN A FLASH: Here Comes the Sun

-A photgrapher captured Earth's star shining through the Star Sphere 2010 sculpture near Franklin Hall.
+A photographer captured Earth's star shining through the Star Sphere 2010 sculpture near Franklin Hall.

 Tags: Nationally Distinctive, Distinctive žž State, Arts & Culture, Franklin Hall, Art Walk along Sculpture Mile and Percent for Art Projects, Sculpture